vechain/vechain-docs/core-concepts/transactions/transaction-types.md

 ## Legacy Transactions

-Transactions with a type [`0xc0`, `0xfe`] are legacy transactions that use the transaction format that existed before typed transactions were introduced with [VIP-252](https://github.com/vechain/VIPs/blob/master/vips/VIP-252.md).
+Transactions with a starting byte in the range [`0x7f`, `0xfe`] are considered legacy transactions that use the transaction format that existed before typed transactions were introduced with [VIP-252](https://github.com/vechain/VIPs/blob/master/vips/VIP-252.md).
 This transaction model uses a fixed-fee model.